Hand Raised Cockatiel’s for sale Sydney.

 Availability at Birdsville

-Hand Raised Cockatiel are available at Birdsville most of the year round.
-If you are interested in owning one of these birds give us a call or visit us for at chat and see them first hand at Birdsville.
+Hand Raised Cockatiel are available most of the year round except winter.
+If you are interested in owning a cockatiel, give Birdsville a call or visit to chat and see them firsthand.

 Check out our gacebook or insta to see what baby hand raised cockatiels we have in stock